-Notre Dame Supplemental Essays – Prompts and Tips
+Notre Dame Supplemental Essays 2023-24 Prompts and Tips

 The University of Notre Dame is a famed Catholic institution located outside the city of South Bend, Indiana.
 It is a dream college for many brilliant high school students around the globe, across all faiths.
-For the Class of 2026, the acceptance rate fell below 13%, roughly one-third the figure seen back in the late 1980s.
-This begs the question—if most of the 26,000 applicants to Notre Dame are academically qualified, how does the school decide which 3,400 to accept?
+For the Class of 2027, the acceptance rate fell just below 12%, roughly one-third the figure seen back in the late 1980s.
+This begs the question—if most of the 28,000 applicants to Notre Dame are academically qualified, how does the school decide which 3,400 to accept?
 While the answer to that question is, of course, multifaceted, one of the answers is that you need to take advantage of the Notre Dame supplemental essays.

 (Want to learn more about How to Get Into the University of Notre Dame?
 Visit our blog entitled: How to Get Into Notre Dame: Admissions Data and Strategies for all of the most recent admissions data as well as tips for gaining acceptance.)

 Your mission is to write compelling, standout compositions that showcase your exceptional writing ability and reveal more about who you are as an individual.
 There are two parts to Notre Dame’s writing supplement and you must select a total of five prompts—two short answer (150 words or fewer) and three very short answer (50 words or fewer).
 Below are Notre Dame’s supplemental prompts for the 2023-24 admissions cycle along with tips about how to address each one.